rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 | ![VV](https://rbms-bsc.github.io/DCRMR/assets/pictures/transcription/forms_w_VV.png) | w | ![whole](https://rbms-bsc.github.io/DCRMR/assets/pictures/transcription/forms_w_WHOLE.png) | whole |
 | ![rv](https://rbms-bsc.github.io/DCRMR/assets/pictures/transcription/forms_w_rv.png) | w | ![weysse](https://rbms-bsc.github.io/DCRMR/assets/pictures/transcription/forms_w_weysse.png) | weysse |

-If the characters used to approximate a different character occur in the first five words of the title proper (the first six words if the title begins with an article), record a [variant title](/DCRMR/title/Variant-title) for the form of title with the characters transcribed if considered important (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).
+<a name="0.5.39.3">0.5.39.3</a> If the characters used to approximate a different character occur in the first five words of the title proper (the first six words if the title begins with an article), record a [variant title](/DCRMR/title/Variant-title) for the form of title with the characters transcribed if considered important (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).

-## 0.5.8 Abbreviations and contractions
+## 0.5.40 Abbreviations and contractions

-For punctuation indicating an abbreviation, see [punctuation indicating an abbreviation (0.5.3.10)](/DCRMR/general-rules/Transcription/#0.5.3.10 "punctuation indicating an abbreviation").
+For punctuation indicating an abbreviation, see [punctuation indicating an abbreviation](/DCRMR/general-rules/Transcription/#X.X), [0.5.22.1](/DCRMR/general-rules/Transcription/#0.5.22.1).

 **ALT note: in the RBMS Policy Statements, we referred people to the instructions in pre-3R RDA Appendix B. That Appendix, which did have actual instructions, doesn't seem to have a counterpart in post-3R RDA.
 Post-3R RDA has [Community vocabulary: Abbreviations](https://beta.rdatoolkit.org/Resource/Index?externalId=en-US_ala-aacfb802-7f30-3bcd-8311-3f8b52c0c42c&highlight=abbreviations "RDA Community vocabulary: Abbreviations"), which simply says, in the "Abbreviations for countries and states" section, "Do not abbreviate the name of a city or town even if it appears in the list (e.g., Washington, D.C. not Wash., D.C. ).
 Do not abbreviate a name that is not in the list"; the section "Abbreviations in Latin script" has some footnotes.**